 The officers of the Association shall be :-

-a) a President;
+a) a Chairman;

-b) a Chairman;
+b) a General Secretary;

-c) a General Secretary;
+c) a Treasurer;

-d) a Treasurer.
+d) a Results Secretary

 6) GOVERNMENT

-ii) a Publicity Secretary;
+(i) a Publicity Secretary/Webmaster;

-iii) a Tournament Secretary;
+(ii) a Tournaments Secretary;

-b) The Executive Committee shall meet at least thtee times a year.
 Other committees and sub-committees may be formed to deal with specific aspects of League management at the discretion of the Executive Committee.

-g) An auditor shall be appointed at the Annual General Meeting to examine the Association's accounts prior to their presentation at the next Annual General Meeting.
+(e) An auditor shall be appointed at the Annual General Meeting to examine the Association‘s accounts prior to their presentation at the next Annual General Meeting.

-h) Six members of the Executive Committee shall be understood to constitute a quorum for any meeting.
+(f) Six members of the Executive Committee shall be understood to constitute a quorum for any meeting.

 7) THE ANNUAL GENERAL MEETING